ElPercha/PLsi/hard/v0/housing/readme.md

 	Also, the full assembly is combined in the "Assembly" file, for visualization purposes only.

 In the folder "cura-slicer" 3 files are included for each model:

-	 1- *.stl   --> It is a direct export from Microsoft 3D Builder 2- *.3mf   --> It is the Cura project (unfortunatelly it uses the same extension as Microsoft 3D Builder) 3- *.gcode --> It is the file to be imported in your 3D Printer
+	*.stl: It is a direct export from Microsoft 3D Builder *.3mf: It is the Cura project (unfortunatelly it uses the same extension as Microsoft 3D Builder) *.gcode: It is the file to be imported in your 3D Printer

 Ultimaker Cura Version: 4.8.0 was the Slicer used to create these files.
 	<https://ultimaker.com/software/ultimaker-cura>